 This murder shook up, haunted, and partly defined the entire Beat movement.
 Sometimes it served as a blatant inspiration.
 Kerouac and William S. Burroughs collaborated on a hard-boiled novel about the murder called And the Hippos Were Boiled in Their Tanks.
 The book was was not published until 2009, over 60 years after it was written.
 Kerouac wrote about the murder in <em>The Town and The City and Vanity of Duluoz.

-After Carr served his time, Kerouac wrote his seminal novel On the Road at Carr’s apartment with paper Carr had stolen from his job at United Press.
+After Carr served his time, Kerouac wrote his best-known novel On the Road at Carr’s apartment with paper Carr had stolen from his job at United Press.
 The legend is that Kerouac wrote the entire novel in one binge, fueled by coffee, speed, and marijuana, on a scroll.
 It turns out that there was no “scroll,” but the pages were taped together to make it appear to be one long piece of paper.
 Kerouac then moved into the apartment briefly to finish the second draft.

 Lucien Carr was sobered by his experience, in more ways than one.
-While he buddies became hard-partying poets and authors, Lucien, as “Lou” Carr, stopped drinking and held down a a job United Press news agency for almost 50 years.
+While he buddies became hard-partying poets and authors, Lucien, as “Lou” Carr, stopped drinking and held down a job United Press news agency for almost 50 years.
 He came to prize his privacy so much that he was upset when Allen Ginsberg dedicated his famous poem “Howl” to him because he wanted to live a normal, anonymous life.
 He also offered this bit of advice to Ginsberg: “Don’t let yourself go mad, and keep hustlers and parasites at arm’s length.”